YoucanBaby/VTG-GPT/README.md

 This is our implementation for the paper **VTG-GPT: Tuning-Free Zero-Shot Video Temporal Grounding with GPT**.

-VTG-GPT leverages frozen GPT to enable zero-shot inference without training.
+VTG-GPT leverages frozen GPTs to enable zero-shot inference without training.

 ![Alt text](manuscript/pipeline.png)